| |

 Scosthrop |

-The last appearance in the Parish accounts shows it running up to May 31st 1888 and although it doesn't say it has ceased, the vicar notes "The Pledge Book is for the present kept at the Vicarage, where several new names have been recently inscribed." which seems to indicate that it was inactive
+The last appearance in the Parish accounts shows it running up to May 31st 1888 and although it doesn't actually say it has ceased to function, the vicar notes "The Pledge Book is for the present kept at the Vicarage, where several new names have been recently inscribed." which seems to indicate that it was inactive.

 The Band of Hope still exists today in the form of Hope UK a national Christian charity dedicated to educating children and young people about the perils of drug and alcohol abuse.